PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 ## Use AJAX data to create SVG elements

 Now that our AJAX calls are succeeding, let's start building our app.
 From here on out, it's all basic JavaScript and D3.
 Note that everything we'll write for the rest of this lesson is done within the success callback of our AJAX request.
 In production we might want to move this code elsewhere, but for now this is easier for learning.
-Let's create some rectangles for our bar graph:
+Let's create some rectangles for our bar graph.
+The bottom of `app.js` (the callback to the AJAX request) should now look like this:

 ```javascript
 d3.json('data.json').then(function(data){